 26-29 November 2018 - Las Palmas de Gran Canaria, Spain

 Scope of the Workshop

-This workshop aims to investigate the impact of the adoption of advanced and innovative Computational Intelligence techniques in industrial and medical applications.
-This edition of the workshop is focused primarily on signal processing for industrial and medical applications with special emphasis to real time systems and Big Data solutions for intensive processing.
+This workshop aims to investigate the impact of the adoption of advanced and innovative Computational Intelligence techniques in industrial and medical applications including the ones that takes advantage of recent Big Data Architectures.
+This edition of the workshop is focused primarily on signal processing for industrial and medical applications with special emphasis to stream processing and Big Data platforms.
 The workshop will bring together researchers on different disciplines from academia and industry with a common objective: go beyond the frontiers of today industrial applications of Computational Intelligence techniques.

 Topics for the workshop include, but are not limited to:

 • Computational Intelligence approaches in Biomedical Signal Processing